marianosimone/take-a-look/quotes.md

 Arthur Schopenhauer, "Parerga and Paralipomena: Short Philosophical Essays"

+> Talent hits a target no one else can hit.
+Genius hits a target no one else can see.

+Arthur Schopenhauer

 > It may look like a crisis, but it’s only the end of an illusion

 Gerlad M. Weinberg, "The Secrets of Consulting: A Guide to Giving and Getting Advice Successfully"